CzekoladoweRozetki/rozetki-backend/README.md

 - Create providers for Get and GetCollection operations in /module/Infrastructure/API/Provider
 - Create processors for Post, Patch and Delete operations in /module/Infrastructure/API/Processor
 - Patch, Put, Delete ale need to point single provider

+## Security

+Each command and query should have security voter.
+They is messenger middleware for authorization.
+Commands and queries have ExecutionContext argument that indicates context of calling like web, console, internal.
+For web context authorization is on by default.
+If you want omit authorization you can use internal execution context.